 During 2018 the company acquired common shares of public companies in India's financial services sector, listed on both the BSE and NSE of India, for aggregate cash consideration of \$94,090.
 In the third and fourth quarter of 2019 the company partially sold an investment in Other Public Indian Investments for total net proceeds of \$36,907, resulting in a realized gain of \$7,115.
+In the third quarter of 2020 the company partially sold an investment in Other Public Indian Investments for total net proceeds of \$40,189, resulting in realized gain of \$3,274.

-During March 2020 the company acquired common shares of public companies in India's utilities sector, listed on both the BSE and NSE of India, for aggregate consideration of \$30,677, of which \$2,065 was settled subsequent to March 31, 2020 and is presented as payable for common stock purchases in liabilities within the consolidated balance sheet.
+In the third quarter and first nine months of 2020 the company acquired common shares of public companies in India's utilities and financial services sectors, listed on both the BSE and NSE of India, for aggregate consideration of \$40,023 and \$84,672.

-At March 31, 2020 the fair value of the company's investments in Other Public Indian Investments was \$85,152 (December 31, 2019 - \$95,892) and represents less than 1.0% equity interest in each of the public Indian companies.
-The changes in fair value of the company's investment in Other Public Indian Investments for the first quarters of 2020 and 2019 are presented in the table at the outset of the Indian Investments section of this MD&A.
+At September 30, 2020 the fair value of the company's investment in Other Public Indian Investments was \$110,216 (December 31, 2019 - \$95,892) and represents less than 1.0% equity interest in each of the public Indian companies.
+The changes in fair value of the company's investment in Other Public Indian Investments for the third quarters and first nine months of 2020 and 2019 are presented in the tables at the outset of the Indian Investments section of this MD&A.